hocostem/hocostem.github.io/_posts/2020-01-20-Mrs-Nicole-L-Project-Management.md

 ---
 layout: post
 title: Mrs. Nicole L., Deputy Chief Operations Officer at the DoD
-tags: [engineer, chemistry, project-management, women-in-stem, DoD]
+tags: [engineer, chemistry, management, women-in-stem, DoD]
 ---

 **Why did you choose to pursue this career?
 What made you certain this was the right path?**